mattermost/docs/source/install/prod-docker.rst

 Mattermost Production Docker Deployment
 ==============================

 This guide walks through deploying a multi-node production configuration using Docker compose.
 Experience setting up production Docker environments using Docker-Compose is recommended.

+If you're looking for a quick "Preview Mode" setup of Mattermost on a local machine using Docker on a single node, please see the guide for `Local Machine Setup using Docker <http://docs.mattermost.com/install/docker-local-machine.html>`_.

 Deploying Production Docker configuration on Ubuntu
 ------